 1. It Should Allow Customizing Your Blog Into PDF in the Manner It Deserves!

 This is a crucial step when it comes to blogging.
 If you want your readers to look at your blog in the way you want them to.
-It is important that you are able to control the look and feel of your blog being converted into the shareable PDF format.
+It is important that you can control the look and feel of your blog being converted into a shareable PDF format.